Hardening an OpenWrt Router: SSH, LuCI, RPCD, and the Kernel

 list read '*'

-option username 'root' — the login name accepted by both the LuCI form and the ubus RPC layer.
-There is nothing magical about the value root; it is just a string.
-We can have multiple config login blocks with different usernames and different ACLs.
+The username 'root' line is just the login name that both the LuCI form and the ubus RPC layer accept.
+There is nothing special about the value root; it is only a string.
+You can have several config login blocks with different usernames and different ACLs.

-option password '$p$root' — this is the part that wires LuCI to the system password.
-The $p$<name> syntax is special-cased by rpcd: it means "do not store a password here, instead authenticate against /etc/shadow for user <name>."
-So in the default config, the LuCI login literally is the SSH/system root password.
-Anyone who recovers one path has the other.
+The password '$p$root' line is what connects LuCI to the system password. rpcd treats the $p$<name> syntax in a special way.
+It means "do not store a password here, check it against /etc/shadow for user <name>."
+So in the default config the LuCI login is the same as the SSH/system root password.
+If you recover one, you have the other.

-The fix is to replace the $p$root placeholder with an actual hashed password — a normal crypt(3) hash (SHA-512, prefix $6$) — that lives only in /etc/config/rpcd and is not connected to /etc/shadow:
+The fix is to replace the $p$root placeholder with a real hashed password.
+Use a normal crypt(3) hash (SHA-512, prefix $6$) that lives only in /etc/config/rpcd and has no link to /etc/shadow:

 HASH=$(mkpasswd -m sha-512 'a-different-password-than-the-system-root-one')